 Professor Snape is NOT a happy person.
 He is always sneering, making threats, speaking cryptically, being malicious… you get the idea.
 But strangely enough, the one emotion he does not seem to succumb to very often is anger.
-When a firework explodes in his class an deluges the dungeon with potion, he snaps that he will expel whoever did it.
+When a firework explodes in his class and deluges the dungeon with potions, he snaps that he will expel whoever did it.
 When Gryffindors show him cheek, he gives them detention.
 Even when someone sets fire to him, he mostly keeps his cool (no pun intended).
-So, the few times that we see him get really upset it’s utterly fascinating, and there is almost always more going on than one would suspect.
+So the few times that we see him get really upset, it’s utterly fascinating, and there is almost always more going on than one would suspect.

 Woah.
 Snape may be many things, but he has never been described as “deranged” before.
-In fact, he almost never shouts or shrieks either, since he has “the gift of keeping a class silent without trying.”
-(SS 137) However, it says in the book “there was a mad glint in Snape’s eyes that Harry had never seen before.
-He seemed beyond reason.”
-(PoA 360) And after a bit more provocation, Snape gets even crazier.
+In fact, he almost never shouts or shrieks either, since he has “the gift of keeping a class silent without effort” (SS 137).
+However, it says in Prisoner, “There was a mad glint in Snape’s eyes that Harry had never seen before.
+He seemed beyond reason” (360).
+And after a bit more provocation, Snape gets even crazier.

-“SILENCE!
-I WILL NOT BE SPOKEN TO LIKE THAT!”
+‘SILENCE!
+I WILL NOT BE SPOKEN TO LIKE THAT!’
 Snape shrieked, looking madder than ever.
-“Like father, like son, Potter! […] You would have been well served if he’d killed you!
+‘Like father, like son, Potter! […] You would have been well served if he’d killed you!
 You’d have died like your father, too arrogant to believe you might be mistaken in Black – now get out of the way, or I will make you.
-GET OUT OF THE WAY POTTER!”
-(PoA 361)
+GET OUT OF THE WAY, POTTER!'”
+(361)

-Actually, I think by close-reading these lines we may finally get to the bottom of Snape’s fury.
-He says James died because he was “too arrogant to believe [Harry] might be mistaken in Black.”
+Actually, I think by close-reading these lines, we may finally get to the bottom of Snape’s fury.
+He says James died because he was “too arrogant to believe [he] might be mistaken in Black.”
 And who else died because of James’s perceived arrogance?
 That’s right, Lily.
 Snape’s only love.